MelkhiorVintageComputing/IIci_ATX/README.md

-An apdater to use an ATX power upply with a Mac IIci.
-Use at your ow risk.
+An adapter to use an ATX power supply with a Mac IIci.
+Use at your own risk.